Salem railway division: Tourism

 The famous Nilgiri Mountain Railway heritage line is under Salem division.
 The scenic line starts from Mettupalayam and ends at Ooty.
 The section from Mettupalayam to Coonoor is hauled by a Steam locomotive.
 A YDM-4 Diesel engine is attached at Coonoor for the further journey till Ooty.
 Between Mettupalayam and Coonoor, the line uses the Abt rack and pinion system to climb the steep gradient.
 The NMR is the only rack railway in India.
 The average gradient in this rack section is 1 in 24.5 (4.08%), with a maximum of 1 in 12 (8.33%).
 Even though the NMR supplies networked computerized ticketing systems for onward journeys, it still issues Edmondson style manual tickets for the Udhagamandalam-Mettupalayam journey to preserve its 'World Heritage Site' status.
 Ticket booking is similar to conventional trains and can be done via the Indian Railway website.
 It is advisable to book tickets well in advance, especially during peak season.

-Medical Facilities
+Medical facilities

-The medical Department comprises two sub Divisional hospitals – Erode and Podanur.
+The medical department comprises two sub Divisional hospitals – Erode and Podanur.

 It also four Health Units at Coonoor, Mettupalayam, Salem and Karur.

 At present proposals have gone to Railway Board for approval of a multi specialty sub divisional hospital at Erode.

+Projects and development

+It is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.

+45 crore rupees have been allocated for the renovation work of Salem railway station under the Amrit Bharat scheme.